-The entire staff participates in an inservice every other week to meet our school improvement goal of growth mindset.
-Our staff is broken up into small groups and the book "Mindset The New Psychology of Success" by Carol S. Dweck, Ph.D is discussed along with ways that we can incorporate these ideas into the classroom.
+The entire staff participates in a monthly in-service to meet our school improvement goal of a growth mindset.
+Our staff is broken up into small groups, and the book "Mindset: The New Psychology of Success" by Carol S. Dweck, Ph.D, is discussed along with ways that we can incorporate these ideas into the classroom.